 - and permanent crops like fruit trees and olive groves.

-With over 210 members in 33 countries, IFOAM EU is one of the regional bodies of IFOAM - Organics International, and its main aim is to advocate for organic food and farmers in Europe.
+With over 210 members in 33 countries, IFOAM Organics Europe is one of the regional bodies of IFOAM - Organics International, and its main aim is to advocate for organic food and farmers in Europe.
 Their member organizations range from farmers & processors, to retailers, certifiers, consultants, traders, researchers, and environmental & consumer advocacy bodies.

 They are the unified voice and presence in the EU that influences vital and relevant EU policies and institutions relating to organic.